ByteSizedDev/The_Irish_Cookie_Store/README.md

 ## Wireframes

+Some wireframe templates are included in a folder called "wireframes".
+They are very simple and basic.
+Most of the layout and design came along the way using various django apps.
+The "Boutique Ado" was also similar to structure of desired store and features.

 # Technologies Used

 Here are a list of all the languages and technologies I've used in this project.